top of page

 Whimsical Lace Choker

 The hippie language of love is "energy" "vibration" and "frequencies".
 We are feeeeelers first.
 But even if you think you're not a hippie or a feeler, this purple lace choker is STILL full of so much psychedelic flower power that it will open ya up, whether you feel it or not. ya know?
 I mean just look at it.
 Vibrant and colorful and full of POWer. it's quite a whimsical statement piece.
 A necklace upcycled from a chiffon scarf and a soft & lacey purple cotton top.
 Yum!
 It's fantastic to dance in too!
 I do it all the time.
 Grin.
-It opens up the throat and heart chakras with the flower petals fluttering lightly as your groovin' along in Jah flow.
+It opens up the throat and heart chakras with the flower petals fluttering lightly as you're groovin' along in Jah flow.
 The yum of butterfly kisses.
 Makes it hard to sell. but ahh well, everything goes.
 Plus, it's expensive. wink. and delicate.

 Psychedelic Flower Whimsical Lace Choker